DOAJ/doaj/cms/pages/apply/guide.md

 ## In other languages

 We are always looking for volunteers to translate our criteria.
-If you would like to volunteer to do this, please [contact us](mailto:feedback@doaj.org).
+If you would like to volunteer to do this, please [contact us](mailto:helpdesk@doaj.org).

-We have our criteria in:
+Our criteria are in:

 - [Chinese (application form)](https://zenodo.org/record/4350096)
 - [Chinese](https://zenodo.org/record/4633341)